 Heroin contains starch, sugar, powdered milk which can clog blood vessels.
 This can lead to permanent damage to kidneys, liver, lungs, and brain.
 People who inject heroin are at high risk of getting HIV and hepatitis.
 These infectious diseases are transmitted by sharing needles and other injection equipment.
 The virus is spread through the blood and other bodily fluids while injecting.
 In the United States, HCV(Hepatitis C virus) is the most common bloodborne disease.
 HIV is also transmitted with unprotected sex, which drug use makes it more likely.

-How is Heroin Addiction Treated?
+How is Heroin Addiction treated?

-The treatment options depend upon the severity of addiction and requirements of the individuals.
+The treatment options depend upon the severity of addiction and the requirements of the individuals.
 Behavioral therapies combined with medicines are most effective to treat people with heroin addiction.
 Medicines like Buprenorphine and Methadone reduces cravings and withdrawal symptoms.
 These medicines work by binding the opioid receptors in the brain.
-Another step for heroin addiction process is detox.
-Detox programs are offered by various addiction treatment centers providing best medical and psychological care.
+Another step for the heroin addiction process is detox.
+Detox programs are offered by various addiction treatment centers providing the best medical and psychological care.
 Here the addict is stabilized by a pharmaceutical opioid(FDA approved) for treating opioid dependence.
 Buprenorphine, Suboxone, or Methadone is given for treatment and your body gets stabilized with the new lower level of opioid in the system.
 Thus making the addict gradually less dependant on the drug.

 Apart from detoxification, there are comprehensive addiction treatments like therapy sessions, individual and group counseling 12 step facilitation, opioid replacement therapy, and family therapy.
 With proper treatment and support recovery from heroin addiction is possible.
 The right treatment can help people reverse the harmful effects of heroin on the brain and help them live a sober life.
 Are you looking for the right rehab center for treating heroin addiction?
-Take a look at our best addiction treatments centers in the United States.
+Take a look at our best addiction treatment centers in the United States.